RubenMaldonado/RubenMaldonado.github.io/Publish_Maxstery/Content/articles/beginners-guide-to-publish.md

 tags: publish,howto
 ---

-# Begginer Guide to Publish
+# Beginners Guide to Publish

 I just started my journey into the iOS development world.
 I heard in a podcast that a really useful way to retain and improve your knowledge is by sharing it.

 So surprise!
-I decided to be really original and start a blog.
-After reviewing several options like wordpess, squarespace and even host it by myself I heard about John Sundell and Publish.
-The premise is that you can generate your own HTML static blog using a Swift package.
-So a blog about learning iOS development and Swift that its created using Swift was the perfect frist challange in my journey.
+I decided to be original and start a blog.
+After reviewing several options like WordPress, Squarespace, and even host it by myself I heard about John Sundell and Publish.
+The premise is that you can generate your static HTML website/blog using a Swift package.
+So a blog about learning iOS development and Swift that it created using Swift was the perfect first challenge in my journey.

-At the end of this post you will find all the resources that I used to learn about it.
+At the end of this post, you will find all the resources that I used to learn about it.

 ## Pre-Requisites
 - [MacBook Pro](https://www.apple.com/shop/buy-mac/macbook-pro/16-inch) (This is the model that I use)